achojs/acho/README.md

 Instead of print the type log level, print the keyword.
 By default this behavior is not activated.

+You can pass the special keyword 'symbol' to show an unicode icon.
+This is special behavior for CLI programs.

 #### color **{Boolean}**

 Enable or disable colorized output. `false` by default.